-that B-l had given AMLASH-l a silencer and that AMLASH-l had "small, highly concentrated explosives."
-On February 11, 1965 the Madrid Station cabled that AMLASH-l would soon receive "one pistol with silencer and one FAL rifle with a silencer from B-l's secretary" (I.G., p.
+"small, highly concentrated explosives."
+On February 11, 1965 the Madrid Station cabled that AMLASH-1 would soon receive "one pistol with silencer and one FAL rifle with a silencer from B-1's secretary" (I.G., p.
 103).
-A subsequent cable reported that "B-l had three packages of special items made up by his technical people and delivered to AMLASH-l in Madrid" (I.G., p.
-103
+A subsequent cable reported that "B-1 had three packages of special items made up by his technical people and delivered to AMLASH-1 in Madrid" (I.G., p.
+103)

-In June 1965, CI $\pm$ terminated all contact with AMLASH-1 and his associates because of reports that his activities were widely known (I.G., pp. 104-105).
+In June 1965, CIA terminated all contact with AMLASH-1 and his associates because of reports that his activities were widely known (I.G., pp. 104-105).

-- "4.
-B-1 is to be in Cuba one week before the elimination of Fidel, but no one, including AM/LASH-1 will know B-1's location. - "5.
+[&]quot;4.
+B-1 is to be in Cuba one week before the elimination of Fidel, but no one, including AM/LASH-1 will know B-1's location.

+[&]quot;5.
 B-l is to arrange for recongition by at least five Latin American countries as soon as Fidel is neutralized and a junta is formed.
 This junta will be established even though Raul Castro and Che Guevara may still be alive and may still be in control of the part of the country.
 This is the reason AM/LASH-l requested that B-l be able to establish some control over one of the provinces so that the junta can be formed in that location.

-"6.
+[&]quot;6.
 One month to the day before the neutralization of Fidel, B-l will increase the number of commando attacks to a maximum in order to raise the spirit and morale of the people inside Cuba.
 In all communiques, in all radio messages, in all propaganda put out by B-l he must relate that the raid was possible thanks to the information received from clandestine sources inside Cuba and from the clandestine underground apparatus directed by "P".
 This will be AM/LASH-l's war name."